thingbound/abstract-things/docs/common/mode.rst

 	Update the modes that are available for the thing.

-	:param array modes: Array of modes as string.
+	:param array modes:
+		Array of modes as :doc:`codes </values/code>`.
+Entries in the array will be automatically converted to codes if possible.

 	Example:

 	.. sourcecode:: js

+		this.updateModes([
+			'idle',
+			'silent: Silent speed',
+			{ id: 'auto', description: 'Autoselect speed' }
-		this.updateModes([ 'idle', 'silent', 'auto' ]);
+		]);

 Implementing capability
 -----------------------